Bryn Jones (footballer, born 1912)

-Brynmor "Bryn" Jones (14 February 1912 – 18 October 1985) was a Welsh professional footballer.
+Brynmor Jones (14 February 1912 – 18 October 1985) was a Welsh professional footballer who played as an inside forward.

 Club career

 Early life and Wolves

 Born in Penyard near Merthyr Tydfil, Jones played for a variety of clubs as a youth, including Merthyr Amateurs, Glenavon and Aberaman Athletic, before signing for Wolverhampton Wanderers in 1933 for a fee of £1,500.
 In five years for Wolves he played 163 league matches.

 Arsenal

 Jones's exploits for Wolves earned the attention of George Allison's Arsenal, who were looking for a replacement for Alex James'.
 Arsenal paid a then British record fee of £14,000 to take him to Highbury in August 1938.

 Jones got off to a dream start for Arsenal, scoring on his debut against Portsmouth and then netting two more goals in the next three matches.

 Jones served with the Royal Artillery during the Second World War, and was aged 34 when competitive football resumed.
 He made seven league appearances for Arsenal in 1947–48, in which Arsenal won the First Division Championship, but he did not play enough games to qualify for a medal.

 Jones played and scored in Arsenal's triumphant 1948 Charity Shield match against Manchester United.
 With this being said he was still only a bit-part player in the 1948–49 season.
 Jones in all played 76 matches for Arsenal, scoring 8 goals altogether.
 He went on to leave Arsenal to become a player-coach at Norwich City in 1949.